JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 **jupyter_Pandas_GUI**

-GUI to help the user construct Pandas expressions such as a new calculated column.
-This GUI is meant to run in an interactive Jupyter notebook.
-It is based on Jupyter widgets.
+GUI tools to help the user construct Pandas expressions such as a new calculated column.
+The tools are meant to run in an interactive Jupyter notebook.
+All tools are based on Jupyter widgets.

 **Current Features:**

+A few GUIs have been defined.
+The user can pass them a list of Pandas DataFrames to work with.
+If no list is passed the GUI will look for Pandas DataFrames in the interactive session.

+Currently defined GUIs:

 * A GUI with four steps to lead the user through formulating an expression for a new column.
-* In development: a GUI to lead the user through plotting Pandas data.
+* A GUI with four steps to lead the user through plotting Pandas data as a scatter or line plot using plotly.

 **Wishlist:**

   * A GUI for doing simple fits (linear, polynomial, exponetial, etc...) on Pandas data.
+  * GUIs for plots beyond scatter/line plots.

 **Installation**